-- Matriculated Degree student: A degree candidate who has applied, been properly admitted, registered and is actively pursuing a degree.
-Admissions requirements for degree students are listed below.
-Matriculated degree students are further classified as: - First Time Freshman a degree-seeking student who has no prior post-secondary experience attending any institution for the first time at the undergraduate level.
-Students who entered with advanced standing (college credits earned before graduation from high school) are also included. - Freshman Student a degree seeking student who transfers less than 12 credits from another institution - o Transfer Student a degree seeking student who transfers 12 or more credits from another institution - Returning Student a degree-seeking student who re-applies to continue his/her education at the college after not attending for 1 or more years. - o International Student a) student who does not hold a U.S. citizenship or permanent residency in the U.S. or b) a student who is enrolled for credit at an accredited higher education institution in the U.S. on a temporary visa, and who is not an immigrant (permanent resident with an I-551 or form I-151), or an undocumented immigrant or refugee.
+- Matriculated Degree student: A degree candidate who has applied, been admitted, registered and is actively pursuing a degree.
+Matriculated degree students are further classified as: - First Time Freshman a degree seeking student who has no prior experience attending any post-secondary institution for the first time at the undergraduate level.
+Students who entered with advanced standing (college credits earned before graduation from high school) are also included. - Freshman Student a degree seeking student who transfers less than 12 credits from another institution - Transfer Student a degree seeking student who transfers 12 or more credits from another institution - Returning Student a degree seeking student who re-applies to continue his/her education at the college after not attending for one (1) or more years.

+- International Student a) student who does not hold a U.S. citizenship or permanent residency in the U.S. or b) a student who is enrolled for credit at an accredited higher education institution in the U.S. on a temporary visa, and who is not an immigrant (permanent resident with an I-551 or form I-151), or an undocumented immigrant or refugee.
 (UNESCO) - Non-matriculated student: A student, who is not seeking a degree at the time of admission, is not interested in receiving financial aid and who wishes to waive placement testing and academic advisement.
 Non-matriculated students do not follow the admission requirement of matriculated students.
 The Non-matriculated student status is designed to allow any interested individual to attend college credit courses without declaring a major or seeking a degree.
-Students who register under this status for a given semester may not matriculate until the following semester.
-A non-matriculated student that wishes to become a matriculated student must follow the admission requirement for the matriculated students.
+Students who register under this status for a given semester may not matriculated student must follow the admission requirement for the matriculated students.
 This status is most suited to students who wish to enroll in courses for personal enrichment, learning/upgrading job skills or fulfilling degree requirements for another institution.
-Matriculated students take precedence over non-matriculated students for classes with limited class size.

-• Visitor - a non-matriculated domestic student enrolled in classes.
+Matriculated students take precedence over non-matriculated students for class size. - Visitor a non-matriculated domestic student enrolled in classes.
 These students will earn credits for coursework taken at Cogswell.